“Where do you live?” she asked.

 Having a team is another massive source of leverage, one that I tap into today more than ever before.

-Right now as I write this article, my team of client care managers, community manager, podcast manager, content manager, tech team, graphic designer and ad buyer are effectively ‘running’ my business.
+My team of inbox managers, community manager, podcast manager, content manager, tech team, graphic designer and ad buyer are effectively ‘running’ my business.

 Ads are running to my evergreen marketing campaigns, customer support queries are responded to via email, live chat sales queries and clarity calls are being conducted, podcasts are being produced ready for publication, and so on.